sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

   }
 ```

+Note that if `limit` is not provided, all data will be returned, which may take a while.
+Use of the `limit` parameter is therefore strongly recommended.

 If the `{name_of_the_field}` won't match any of the fields specified in parameter `fields` the `limit` will not take effect.
 If parameter `fields` isn't provided, parameter `limit` can still be used as our API fetches all fields in case of parameter `fields` not being provided.

 If the value of `count` isn't a positive integer, the `limit` parameter won't take an effect.